How to Become a Volunteer Literacy Tutor

 What is the commitment?

-- Complete one training workshop (two Saturdays).
+- Complete the training workshop.

 - Meet 2-4 hours a week with your student.

 - Commit to at least 6 months of tutoring.

 - Complete end-of-term reports on your students’ progress and hours tutored.

 Volunteers can choose to work in three different areas.
 A tutor can work one-on-one, with a small group, or as a classroom assistant to a paid instructor.
 Tutors work with English for Speakers of Other Languages (ESOL), Adult Basic Education (ABE) students or GED students.